huesgfx/firedrakeVR-COGK/README.md

 Game preformance is key and  app MUST maintain a 60FPS rate at all times.
 So adding this check to the UPDATE() loop seems like it will incure a preformance cost.

+update:
+Functional usecase #1  Start of app
+Player starts app.
+App does check to see if controller is present.
+If so, app loads unitysccene/game level #1  If not, screen loads unity scene/game level (nojoy) comprised on a single splash screen that explains “no controller present, waits five seconds, quits app. (for script reuasablitly a public variable should be declared for “load next level” so that on each “controller check loop” at each start of every level a new unity scne can be declared

+Functional Use case #2  player loads a saved game
+App auto saves using Json data file.
+Data file loads on start of app after user has already played.
+There is no save/load screen within the game.
+Game will automatically save game at the last level that is played and will load at the start of last played level on re starup.
+Controller check needs to happen at the start of a reloaded game.

+Functional usecase #3   Player pauses game in mid play.
+Player may be playing in the middle of a level and take mobile VR headset off.
+Game will pause while headset is off.  (through some Oculus SDK majic that is unknown at this time)  Headset may be off for one to 30 minutes.
+Generally controllers go to sleep after five minutes of inactivity….
+If player comes back to game,  after a pause, controller check will happen   If controller is present, play through current level, if no controller is preset, then load nojoy unity scene

 Scripts attached:

 Splashload_c.cs:  loads the intro scene, waits five seconds then loads the next playable level (in this case scne 1)